goliatone/application-core/docs/MODULES.md

 ### Modules

-A module adds a specific feature to an existing application context, providing a means to extend your application with specific behavior for a given project in an encapsulated way, thus maximizing the amount of code you can reuse between applications.
+A module adds a specific feature to an existing application context, providing a means to extend your application with specific behavior for a given project in an encapsulated way.

+All modules are stored in the **modules** folder of your application project directory.

+ thus maximizing the amount of code you can reuse between applications.

 Modules follow a simple convention: they should export an init function that take an instance of the application `context` and a configuration object as arguments.